jamal-saeedi/jamal-saeedi.github.io/_pages/about.md

 | Applied Machine Learning | Signal and Image Processing | Anomaly Detection | Normalizing Flows |
 | Self-Supervised Learning| Deep Generative Modeling | Object Detection and Tracking | Non-Stationary Time Series Forecasting |

 As an applied engineer, I have a passion for using the latest AI technologies, such as deep learning, computer vision, and machine learning, to solve real-world problems.
-I'm interested at a variety of applied tasks, including: supervised and unsupervised classification, image-based regression, image segmentation, object detection and tracking, 3D computer vision, and non-stationary time-series forecasting.
+I’m interested in a variety of applied tasks, including supervised and unsupervised classification, image-based regression, image segmentation, object detection and tracking, 3D computer vision, and non-stationary time-series forecasting.

-Moreover, as a dedicated researcher, I'm excited to help advance the field of AI.
-I'm particularly interested in developing new deep learning generative models, through variational autoencoders and normalizing flow techniques.
-I'm using these models to develop new solutions for anomaly detection, semantic image segmentation, signal and image enhancement, and image augmentation.
+As a dedicated researcher, I’m excited to help advance the field of AI research.
+I’m particularly interested in developing new deep learning generative models, through variational autoencoders and normalizing flow techniques.
+I’m using these models to develop new solutions for anomaly detection, semantic image segmentation, signal and image enhancement, and image augmentation, among other applications.

+I believe that AI has the potential to make a positive impact on the world, and I am committed to using my skills and knowledge to make that happen.